Types of Pedals

-Figuring out what you're desired type of riding is will help you make the proper pedal decision.
+What is your type of riding?
 Are you wearing spandex and going for cardio?
 In general cross country riders won't need quite as much platform and can be rewarded with smaller, lighter weight pedals.
 Are you an aggressive trail rider looking to test some limits?
 Trail and all mountain riders are going to benefit from a bit more substance beneath their soles.
 Mini platforms are a good place to start, they'll provide quicker entry and a much more solid base for your pedal stroke.
 More aggressive and gravity oriented riders are going to tend toward the larger, traction pin laden pedals.
 These are basic guidelines but they're also generalizations, keep reading to hone in on what might work best for you.

 The most often discussed type of pedal adjustment is release tension and we feel its fairly important.
 Being able to have a release tension that you're comfortable with will help you feel confident.
 Some manufacturers provide a 'one tension works for all' product, we find that it works for most.
 Riders on either end of the strength or weight spectrum might prefer the ability to customize the release tension.
 Adjustability of float is another consideration and refers to how far your heel will have to move before initiating release.
 Most of the pedals we review offer some type of adjustment in the float, most often by changing the cleats or the orientation that they're mounted.